 So where do we fit in?

-As you know, Step are a leading provider of student and graduate placements and internships.
+As you know, Step are a leading provider of student and graduate placements, internships and permanent graduate roles.
 We offer undergraduates and recent graduates a range of work experience opportunities.
 These can be either short term work placements, generally lasting from 8 – 12 weeks or longer term opportunities lasting between six and 12 months.
 All Step opportunities have a genuine development focus, are structured and often project based.

-By registering and creating a profile with us you will have access to the range of opportunities on our website, and we will also be able to contact you directly should anything suitable arise.
+By registering with us you will have access to the range of opportunities on our website, and we will also be able to contact you directly should anything suitable arise.

 With all this being said, don’t delay, create your profile and apply for your graduate internship today!